depaulats/MARRIO_genomics/assemble.md

 Did you get a circular mitochondrial genome?

-Now that we have our largest contig, let's compare it with the reference by [sequence alignment](https://github.com/depaulats/MARRIO_genomics/blob/main/align.md).
+Now that we have our largest contig, let's compare it with the reference by [alignment of their sequences](https://github.com/depaulats/MARRIO_genomics/blob/main/align.md).

 Or you can go back to the [tutorials](https://github.com/depaulats/MARRIO_genomics/blob/main/tutorials.md).